scloud19/SECipedia/Node/http.md

 			response.finished BOOL
 				Set to true once response.end() executes

+			Note: 'implicit headers' are when you set the headers without directly calling response.writeHead()

 			response.getHeader(name)
 				Returns a header STRING that has already been queued but not sent to the client.

 				This can only be called before the headers are flushed.

+			response.headersSent BOOL

+			response.removeHeader(name)
+				Removes a header that's queued for sending

+			response.setHeader(name, value)
+				Adds a header to the sending queue.

+				Use an array of strings if you need to send muliple headers with the same name

+				EX:
+				response.setHeader("Set-Cookie", ["type=ninja", "language=javascript"]);

+			response.setTimeout(msecs, callback)
+				args
+					callback
+						Added as a listener for the 'timeout' event on the response object If no 'timeout' listener is added to the request, the response, or the server, then the corresponding socket is destroyed when it times out.

+			response.statusCode
+				When using implicit headers, this property controls the status code that will be sent when the headers are flushed

+				Ex:
+				response.statusCode = 404;

+			response.statusMessage
+				Used when using implicit headers

+				If left undefined, then the standard message for the status code will be used

+				After the response header has been sent, this property indicates the status message which was sent out

+				Ex:
+				response.statusMessage = 'Not found';